-This two-day program is designed to meet the security awareness needs of U.S. Government personnel and families going overseas.
+This two-day in-person program is designed to meet the security awareness needs of U.S. Government personnel and their families going overseas.
 Security experts offer guidance on a range of topics, including:

 Who Should Attend?

 State or non-State employee going overseas under the Chief of Mission for 30 consecutive days or longer are required to take this course.
 It is also highly recommended for adult Eligible Family Members (EFM) and Members of Household (MOH).

 State Tuition Rate: No charge Non-State Tuition Rate: $560 Non-State Tuition Family Rate: $580